-- 1 cup (150g) halved raspberries, tossed in 1 Tablespoon (8g) all-purpose flour to prevent sinking2
+- 1 cup (150g) halved raspberries, tossed in 1 Tablespoon (8g) all-purpose flour to prevent sinking*

-- Adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C).
-Lightly spray a 9x5 loaf pan with nonstick spray.
+- Adjust the oven rack to the lower-third position and preheat the oven to 350°F (177°C).
+Lowering the oven rack prevents the top of your bread from browning too much, too soon.
+Grease a metal 9×5-inch loaf pan with nonstick spray.
 Set aside.

-- Using a hand-held or stand mixer, cream together the butter and brown sugar on medium speed, about 3 minutes.
-On medium speed, add the eggs one at a time, beating well after each addition.
-Beat in the yogurt, mashed bananas and vanilla on medium speed for 1 minute.
-Remove the bowl from the mixer if using a stand mixer.
-Set aside.
+- Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together on high speed until smooth and creamy, about 2 minutes.
+With the mixer running on medium speed, add the eggs one at a time, beating well after each addition.
+Then beat in the yogurt, mashed bananas, and vanilla extract until combined.

-- I prefer using fresh raspberries because I find using frozen tints the banana bread pink, no matter how gently you fold them in.
+- Raspberries: I prefer using fresh raspberries in this recipe because frozen berries tint the banana bread pink, no matter how gently you fold them in.
 The bread also takes longer to bake when using frozen berries due to their added moisture.